ibm-cloud-architecture/refarch-reefer-ml/docs/infuse/build-run.md

-## Development approach

-The app is done using Flask, and the code is generated using `Appsody` template and adapted.

 ### An alternate approach is to setup a CI/CD pipeline

 We have adopted the Git Action to manage the [continuous integration](https://github.com/ibm-cloud-architecture/refarch-kc-gitops/blob/master/KContainer-CI-Strategy.md), and ArgoCD for the continuous deployment.
 The build process will build the following images: